 Your dog needs veterinary attention for this one!
 In rare cases, if it’s a really nasty bacteria, an ulcer can perforate your dog’s cornea in as little as 24 to 48 hours!
 I usually try to avoid antibiotics, but in this case, they can save your dog’s sight.

-Note: If you have a Brachycephalic (flat faced) dog, her eyes stick out more than is healthy.
-This means her eyelids can’t cover and protect the surface of the eye properly.
-So Brachy breeds often develop ulcers that are more chronic.
+Note: If you have a Brachycephalic (flat-faced) breed, her eyes stick out more than is healthy.
+So her eyelids can’t cover and protect the surface of the eye properly, making her subject to eye trauma.
+So Brachy breeds often develop ulcers that are chronic.
 The symptoms may be less obvious.

 If your dog bangs her eye while playing or chasing, you might see some of these symptoms:

-If the cornea isn’t harmed, and the knock isn’t too bad, your dog should recover fairly quickly.
+If there isn’t any corneal damage, and the knock isn’t too bad, your dog should recover fairly quickly.
 The eye should return to normal in 12 to 24 hours.